Grigory Potanin: Early life

 Potanin attended a Page Corps in Omsk, a military school for children from wealthy families.

-Potanin initially travelled to Siberia while serving with a Cossack division in Altaj in the 1850s.
+Potanin initially travelled to Siberia while serving with a Cossack division in Altai in the 1850s.
 He returned to Saint Petersburg in 1858 to study Mathematical Physics.
 He was arrested for his participation in student demonstrations in 1861, and expelled from Saint Petersburg University.
 After spending three months in Petropavlovskaya fortress, he returned to Siberia.

 After leaving prison, he travelled to Siberia with Nikolai M. Yadrintsev, where he began to work as a publisher.
 Due to his support for regionality and rights for Siberian peoples, he was arrested on charges of supporting separatism for Siberia in 1867.
 Convicted, he was sentenced to three years in prison and fifteen of hard labour.
 His hard labour was reduced to five years, and during those five years he wrote a book on the history of Siberia.

 In 1876, Potanin led an expedition into Mongolia.
 The expedition spent the winter of 1876–1877 in Kobdo, with bitter cold and few provisions.
 While there, the expedition collected various biological specimens and conducted ethnological research.
-The expedition split into two parts upon leaving the city in the middle of March, 1877.
+The expedition split into two parts upon leaving the city in the middle of March 1877.
 Some members went to Han-Chai, while Potanin and some others left for Hami and Uliastai.